-&lt;sup>39 D.07-11-045 ordered the SASH Program to be administered by a single statewide program manager to "ensure consistency and equity in program delivery statewide while working with a diverse group of stakeholders and service providers." (p.
+49 D.07-11-045 ordered the SASH Program to be administered by a single statewide program manager to "ensure consistency and equity in program delivery statewide while working with a diverse group of stakeholders and service providers." (p.
 45, Conclusion of Law 10).
 GRID Alternatives was selected through a competitive solicitation process.
-For more information about the SASH Program, including GRID's latest quarterly program status report, see: (http://www.cpuc.ca.gov/general.aspx?id=3043).
-For more details on the SASH program's rules and requirements, see Appendix D to the CSI Handbook, available at: (http://www.cpuc.ca.gov/workarea/downloadasset.aspx?id=4585).

-In January 2015, pursuant to AB 217, the CPUC reauthorized the SASH program in Decision (D.)15-01-027.
+In January 2015, pursuant to AB 217 (Bradford, 2013), the CPUC reauthorized the SASH program in Decision (D.)15-01-027.
 In this Decision, the CPUC authorized the extension of SASH with an additional \$54 million in funding and an installed capacity goal for the program of 15 MW.
 The SASH program is reauthorized through 2021, or until all available incentives are encumbered, whichever occurs first.
 The reauthorized SASH program opened in May 2015.

 The SASH program is designed to be a comprehensive low-income solar program.
-In addition to providing incentives, SASH is structured to promote or provide energy efficiency services, workforce development and green jobs training opportunities, and broad community engagement with low-income communities.
+In addition to providing incentives to install PV systems, SASH is structured to promote or provide energy efficiency services, opportunities for workforce development and green jobs training, and broad community engagement with low-income communities.
 To achieve this, the SASH program provides consumer education on solar and energy efficiency technologies to the diverse volunteer base that contributes to SASH installations.
 This outreach helps further the broader goals of promoting the use of PV-solar technology statewide and helping build broad-based community support for solar electric technologies and energy efficiency.
-In addition, GRID sub-contracts with qualified solar contractors to install SASH projects through the SASH Sub-Contractor Partnership Program (SPP).
+In addition, GRID subcontracts with qualified solar contractors to install SASH projects through the SASH Sub-Contractor Partnership Program (SPP).